junyitt/sightai/README.md

 ```
 Output can be found at src/output_video/out_two_way.avi.
 Currently limited to first 20 frames.

 Note: Set -cuda 0 to run on cpu.
+(Not fully supported yet)

 ### Credits
 #### YOLOv4 pytorch implementation by Tianxiaomo